Emblems of the International Red Cross and Red Crescent Movement: Relationship to the flag of Switzerland

 According to the ICRC, the emblem adopted was formed by reversing the colours of the flag of Switzerland.
-This was officially recorded in the 1906 revision of the Convention.
+This was officially recorded in the 1906 revision of the convention.
 However, according to jurist and Red Cross historian Pierre Boissier, no clear evidence of this origin has been found; the concept that the design was chosen to complement the country in which the convention at which it was adopted was held, was also promoted later to counter the objections of Turkey that the flag was a Christian symbol.

+Similar symbols

+Some Christian religious orders, and organizations descended from these orders, lay claim to symbols that resemble, but are unrelated to, the Red Cross.
+These include the Order of Santiago, which uses a red Cross of Saint James; the Camillians, who use a red Latin cross; and descendant organizations of the Knights Hospitaller, which often use a white Maltese cross.
+Some of these organizations, like the Camillians and Sovereign Military Order of Malta, are engaged in humanitarian or medical work.

 Red Crescent

-During the Russo-Turkish War from 1876 to 1878, the Ottoman Empire used a Red Crescent instead of the Red Cross because its government believed that the cross would alienate its Muslim soldiers.
+During the Russo-Turkish War from 1877 to 1878, the Ottoman Empire used a Red Crescent instead of the Red Cross because its government believed that the cross would alienate its Muslim soldiers.
 When asked by the ICRC in 1877, Russia committed to fully respect the sanctity of all persons and facilities bearing the Red Crescent symbol, followed by a similar commitment from the Ottoman government to respect the Red Cross.
 After this de facto assessment of equal validity to both symbols, the ICRC declared in 1878 that it should be possible in principle to adopt an additional official protection symbol for non-Christian countries.
 The Red Crescent was formally recognized in 1929 when the Geneva Conventions were amended (Article 19).
 After the collapse of the Ottoman Empire, the Red Crescent was first used by its successor nation Turkey, followed by Egypt.
-From its official recognition to today, the Red Crescent became the organizational emblem of nearly every national society in countries with majority Muslim populations except Indonesia, as well as many West African countries such as Senegal, Niger, Mali etc. The national societies of some countries such as Pakistan (1974), Malaysia (1975), or Bangladesh (1989) have officially changed their name and emblem from the Red Cross to the Red Crescent.
+From its official recognition to today, the Red Crescent became the organizational emblem of nearly every national society in countries with majority Muslim populations except Albania, Bosnia and Herzegovina, Indonesia, and Kosovo.
+The national societies of some countries such as Pakistan (1974), Malaysia (1975-2023), and Bangladesh (1989) have officially changed their name and emblem from the Red Cross to the Red Crescent.
 The Red Crescent is used by 33 of the 190 recognized societies worldwide.